ungerecht/retro-web-synth/README.md

 ## Features
 - Play a variety of waveforms and tweak the sound with effects.
-- ADSR Envelope
+- ADSR Envelope sliders
-- Filter
+- Filter and frequency response graph

 ## Technologies Used
 - Environment